thesophile/deploying-with-nginx/README.md

 Use [certbot](https://certbot.eff.org/instructions?ws=nginx&os=debianbuster)

+>[!WARNING]
-Tip: Delete the default file (Next to django.conf) before running the `sudo certbot --nginx` command because, it can mistakenly write to default instead of to django.conf.
+> Delete the default file (Next to django.conf) before running the `sudo certbot --nginx` command because, it can mistakenly write to default instead of to django.conf.

 Make sure your django.conf looks something like this: